REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 ## Friendly attribute names

-By default, uApprove would be representing attributes by their local alias - which may not provide the best possible user experience.
+By default, the Consent module would be representing attributes by their local alias - which may not provide the best possible user experience.
 Names like "eduPersonPrincipalName" look quite cryptic to an ordinary user.
-The metadata syntax allows to provide friendly names (even locale-specific multiple names) in the `attribute-resolver.xml` file, and uApprove will pick the attribute names from there.
+The metadata syntax allows to provide friendly names (even locale-specific multiple names) in the `attribute-resolver.xml` file, and the Consent module will pick the attribute names from there.

 The syntax for specifying the attribute names is: